-- ➤ Rule Index: The Virtual server rule index for this VC.
+- Rule Index: The Virtual server rule index for this VC.
 You can specify 10 rules in maximum.
-All the VCs with single IP will use the same Virtual Server rules. - > Start & End port number: Enter the specific Start and End Port number you want to forward.
+All the VCs with single IP will use the same Virtual Server rules. - > Application: The Virtual servers can be used for setting up public services on your LAN. - Protocol: The protocol used for this application. - Start & End port number: Enter the specific Start and End Port number you want to forward.
 If it is one port only, you can enter the End port number the same as Start port number.
-For example, you want to set the FTP Virtual server, you can set the start and end port number to 21. - > Local IP Address: Enter the IP Address for the Virtual Server in LAN side. - Virtual Server Listing: This displays the information about the Virtual Servers you establish.
+For example, if you want to set the FTP Virtual server, you can set the start and end port number to 21. - Local IP Address: Enter the IP Address for the Virtual Server in LAN side. - > Virtual Server Listing: This displays the information about the Virtual Servers you establish.